NaddiNadja/grpc101/README.md

 1. before starting, install google's protocol buffers:
     - go to this link: <https://developers.google.com/protocol-buffers/docs/downloads>
-    - Click on the "release page" link.
+    - click on the "release page" link.
     - find the version you need and download it.
     - as per october 2021, if your on windows, it's the third from the bottom, ``protoc-3.18.1-win64.zip``.
 2. unzip the downloaded file somewhere "safe".